 THERE ARE OVER 10,000 bird species in the world.
-A great many of them are relatively easy to find — you simply have to get to the right habitat in the right part of the world.
+A great many of them are relatively easy to find — you simply have to get to the right habitat in the right part of the world (and download one of these bird apps or biodiversity monitoring tools).
 Some are more challenging and take time, money, and effort.
 But a handful are so elusive, or occur in such isolated or dangerous places, that most birders will never see them in a lifetime of birding.

 1. Inaccessible Island rail

 This one is as hard to see as its evocative name suggests — it is confined to tiny Inaccessible Island in the southern Atlantic.
 To even have a chance to see this bird, you must somehow get to the world’s most remote inhabited island — Tristan da Cunha — and then with the Tristaners’ help find a way to get to Inaccessible, notorious for the big swells that dump on its beaches and make boat landings impossible on most days.